 2. Put the end user in mind

-There are different people in the organization who will be using the financial model so the accountant should make sure that it is suitable for all types of readers or audience.
+There are different people in the organization who will be using the financial model, so the accountant should make sure that it is suitable for all types of readers or audiences.

 3. Be consistent

 Consistency is the key to a smooth and easy-to-understand financial model.
 It is wise to use a template that’s provided by the company.

 Some accountants believe in the so-called black magic of Excel, which is pretty much what its name says – black magic.
 Avoid using long and complex formulas, which are prone to errors.